paulscherrerinstitute/jcae/Matlab.md

 channel = context.createChannel(ChannelDescriptor('double', 'ARIDI-PCT:CURRENT'))
 % Create monitored double channel channel = context.createChannel(ChannelDescriptor('double', 'ARIDI-PCT:CURRENT', true))

-% Create a channel for a double waveform/array of size 10 channel = context.createChannel(ChannelDescriptor('double[]', 'ARIDI-PCT:CURRENT', true, 10))
+% Create a channel for a double waveform/array - the size will be determined by the channel channel = context.createChannel(ChannelDescriptor('double[]', 'ARIDI-PCT:CURRENT', true))
+% Create a channel for a double waveform/array of specific size 10
+% If the actual channel array is bigger you specify you would only retrieve the first 10 elements channel = context.createChannel(ChannelDescriptor('double[]', 'ARIDI-PCT:CURRENT', true, 10))
 ```